Documentation

 Document Events with @ApiEvent

 Use the @ApiEvent() decorator to document your event handlers.
-This decorator tells NestJS Events Swagger about your event consumers and their expected payload schemas.
+This decorator can be applied to any method to tell EventScribe about your events and their expected payload schemas.

 import {